 Let’s get into our staff’s favorite 20 NFL Week 2 bets and hopefully improve upon a 9-6-2 Week 1.

 You will see a few of us directly oppose one another, which is healthy dialogue.
 The information and intelligent takes are the valuable parts of this exercise.

-*All odds pulled from 5Dimes in the 8 a.m.
+*All odds as of the 8 a.m.
 ET hour on Sept.
 14 (hence slight line variations are possible).
 Download The Action Network App to get real-time NFL odds and track your bets

 SUNDAY’S EARLY ACTION

 Make no mistake, the Buffalo Bills are a terrible football team and should be underdogs in this matchup.
 There is a bit of a Week 1 overreaction in this line after the Bills got waxed, 47-3, by the Ravens.

 The blessing in disguise from that game is it allowed the Bills to officially move on from Nathan Peterman as they turn to their No. 7 overall pick of the 2018 draft, Josh Allen.
 The Wyoming product will surely have his fair share of rookie mistakes early on, but is still an upgrade over Peterman.

 On the other side of the ball, we have a Chargers team that opened its 2018 season with a 10-point home loss to Kansas City.
 The Bolts will be without Joey Bosa again this week, which downgrades this defense more than people realize.

 I think this line has a couple points of value, and getting the hook on a key number makes the Bills +7.5 my favorite bet this week.

 Evan Abrams: Bills +7.5 (vs. Chargers)